Meet your coach

 Coaching is different from just talking with a friend, because a coach is trained, skilled, and hired to help you build on your strengths, identify your blockers, and achieve your goals – not just be a pal.
 When you work with a career coach, together we focus on you – your skills, weaknesses, vision, goals, and the competition – just like athletic coaches do with their star players.

 Think of it like this: coaching takes its name from athletics.
-Your favorite world-class athlete certainly has a team of folks helping them perform their best day-in, day-out and enjoy a long, successful career.
+Your favorite world-class athlete has a team of folks helping them perform their best day-in, day-out and enjoy a long, successful athletic career.
 That support team includes medical professionals – trainers, doctors, possibly surgeons and physical therapists after an injury.
 It might even include a sports psychologist or other therapist along the way.

 It always includes a coach.
 Someone to study your performance, celebrate the wins, analyze the losses, and strategize how to best position your talents for the match at hand and life-long success.